Practical

 • if applicable the specialisation, major and/or minor

-• start date and duration of the prior/current education
+• start date and duration of the prior/current education.

 The IMARC programme has been selected as an Erasmus Mundus Joint Master (EMJM) programme.
 For the programme 2025-2027, Erasmus Mundus scholarships could be available.
 The Selection Committee decides on the admission of applicants and will rank the eligible candidates.
 Ranking of applicants is based on your Bachelor degree, transcript of grades, motivation letter, background (CV), reference letters, and self‐evaluation on methodology skills.
 Also, we take a geographical balance of students into account.
-The IMARC Consortium decides on the number of scholarships per intake in January 2025.

 For holders of a bachelor’s diploma in Social Sciences or Humanities or Law, the candidates’ knowledge of research methods is assessed based on course descriptions of completed bachelor courses, according to the following criteria: